 Countryside Mobility can hire you trampers capable of more rural terrain.
 They are currently available at:

-Killerton House (about 20 miles from the lodges)
+- Killerton House (about 20 miles from Wheatland Farm)

-Arlington Court (about 25 miles from the farm)
+- Arlington Court (about 25 miles from the farm) – extensive grounds and of course the carriage collection.

-The Granite Way (hire in Sourton, about 20 miles away from Wheatland Farm)
+- The Granite Way (hire in Sourton, about 20 miles away, on the edge of Dartmoor).

 Exeter Community Transport Association has a City Sights scheme designed to help blind and sight impaired people access the city, with the assistance of a trained volunteer guide.
 It is available to visitors and to people of all ages.